vic-ma/howtodismantle.github.io/_posts/2024-08-30-Barcode-Bliss-Part-II-Sending-Feedback-to-ProGlove-Scanners .md

 ![image](/assets/2024-08-30/010.png)

 The MQTT message is sent with a single MQTT publish command.
-In the following screenshot, we send the JSON string to the topic form before, by using the existing MQTT connection, which refers to the data source we created in the [first part of this series](/2024-08-14-Barcode-Bliss-Part-I-Integrating-ProGlove-Scanners-with-Peakboard.html).
+In the following screenshot, we send the JSON string to the topic from before, by using the existing MQTT connection, which refers to the data source we created in the [first part of this series](/2024-08-14-Barcode-Bliss-Part-I-Integrating-ProGlove-Scanners-with-Peakboard.html).

-Then, we use a multiline string with placeholders to exchange the placeholder `#[SerialNo]#` with the serial number from the last scan.
+Then, we use a multiline string with placeholders.
+We exchange the placeholder `#[SerialNo]#` with the serial number from the last scan.
 We look this up from the first row in the data source.

 The second button works exactly the same, but uses `FEEDBACK_NEGATIVE` in the JSON.